 Once a woman starts using Fenugreek, she does need to continue it and be consistent with it until she’s making the milk that she needs and has gotten the results she’s looking for.
 Once the supply is adequate and stable, she can slowly wean down from it until she’s off.
 Weaning down slowly should not affect her supply at all.
 If it does, she can start the herb again and once she’s stable again, eliminate more slowly.
 If she finds she needs to stay on Fenugreek to keep her supply abundant, it is perfectly fine to continue Fenugreek throughout the entire time she’s nursing.
 Detailed instructions on how to wean down from Fenugreek can be seen here.

 Dosage suggestions: Start with three capsules three times a day.
 This is considered a very low dose for this particular herb.
 With Herb Lore’s Fenugreek capsules or tincture (which are very fresh, organic and of a extremely high quality), you should see results within 12-24 hours.
 If you do not see the desired results, you can increase the herb.
 The amount that worked for me was 7 caps (or 7 droppersful) three times a day.
 We’ve had clients use more, but that’s usually not necessary.
 It is fine to do though, as long as you and your baby are not experiencing any gas or tummy issues.
 If you start to over-produce, reduce the amount of herb until you find the right balance for you.
 Remember, do not suddenly stop Fenugreek unless you absolutely have to (such as painful gas or unchecked diarrhea in mom or baby).
 Please note: Insulin-dependent diabetics should use the herb with caution or not at all, as it may affect their blood sugar readings and insulin medication needs.
+If you are diabetic and choose to use the herb, monitor your blood sugar levels frequently.
 Fenugreek is a member of the legume family.
 People with allergies or sensitivities to legumes should also avoid Fenugreek as a precaution.

 Please see our article "Herbs to Avoid While Pregnant or Breastfeeding".